nextflow-io/website/content/blog/2016/best-practice-for-reproducibility.md

 easily version controlled within git-like repositories.
 For larger files the [Git Large File Storage](https://git-lfs.github.com/), for which Nextflow provides built-in support, may be one solution.
-Ultimately though, the real home of scientific data is in publicly available, programatically accessible databases.
+Ultimately though, the real home of scientific data is in publicly available, programmatically accessible databases.

 Providing out-of-box solutions is difficult given the hugely varying nature of the data and meta-data within these databases.
 We are currently looking to incorporate the most